International campaign for the release of captives held as a result of Russia’s invasion of Ukraine

 We demand:

-Oleksandra Matviichuk, Ukrainian human rights lawyer in the lead of the Center for Civil Liberties, the 2022 Nobel Prize for Peace laureate
+Oleksandra Matviichuk, Ukrainian human rights lawyer leading the Center for Civil Liberties, the 2022 Nobel Peace Prize laureate

-Oleg Orlov, Co-Chair of the Memorial Human Rights Defense Center, former political prisoner and the 2022 Nobel Prize for Peace laureate
+Oleg Orlov, Co-Chair of the Memorial Human Rights Defense Center, former political prisoner, and 2022 Nobel Peace Prize laureate

 About the campaign